 I don’t know why, but the weekend around the 4th of July always finds me tackling some unexpected DIY project.
-Today, I decided that it was time to recover the seat cushions on a pair of arm chairs that I use in my living room and at my dining room table when I have need.
+Today, I wanted to share how to reupholster a chair seat.

 I decided I’d share with you the process to recover the seat cushions.
 It’s probably the easiest upholstery job one can tackle.
 First, I yanked out all the staples from the original fabric, which revealed another level of upholstery fabric and a pretty mediocre backing job.

 After ironing out the old cover, I used it as a pattern on the new fabric.

 Since I have a pair of chairs, I used the new fabric cut out as the pattern for the second cover and laid it on the pattern in the same spot – so I’ll have two matching patterned chairs.

 Working from opposite sides, I used a staple gun and heavy duty staples to attach the new cover to the back of the chair.
 I started on the top and stapled a few inches, then the bottom for a few inches, then side to side, working my way to the corners.
 Depending on the weight of the fabric, you might need to trim the fabric on the corners to reduce the bulk.
 I also turned in the fabric to leave a clean edge (not done on the originals).